domenechguillem/my_website/content/publication/inducedSGWBnanograv/index.md

 publication: ""
 publication_short: ""

 abstract: Recently, the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) claimed the detection of a stochastic common-spectrum process of the pulsar timing array (PTA) time residuals from their 12.5 year data, which might be the first detection of the stochastic background of gravitational waves (GWs).
-We show that the amplitude and the power index of such waves imply that they could be the secondary GWs induced by the peaked curvature perturbation with a dust-like post inflationary era with $-0.091\gtrsim w\gtrsim 0.048$.
+We show that the amplitude and the power index of such waves imply that they could be the secondary GWs induced by the peaked curvature perturbation with a dust-like post inflationary era with $-0.091\lesssim w\lesssim 0.048$.
 Such stochastic background of GWs naturally predicts substantial existence of planet-mass primordial black holes (PBHs), which can be the lensing objects for the ultrashort-timescale microlensing events observed by the Optical Gravitational Lensing Experiment (OGLE).

 # Summary.
 An optional shortened abstract.
 summary: